Generalized prolate spheroidal functions: algorithms and analysis: Numerical evaluation of GPSFs

-can be computed to high relative precision by truncating the sum at a point when the partial sum up to that point is a factor of machine precision larger than the next term. \end{remark}
+can be computed to high relative precision by truncating the sum at a point when the next term is no more than machine precision times the sum up to that point.
+The eigenvalue $\beta_{N, k}$ can be evaluated to high relative precision even when it is of magnitude far less than machine precision if the components of eigenvector $a_{k}$ are evaluated to high relative precision (see Remark \ref{rem:rel_ev}). \end{remark}

+\begin{remark} Theorem \ref{960} is a generalization to arbitrary dimension of equations (10.15) and (10.16) of \cite{osipov2}, which allow for efficiently evaluating a single eigenvalue corresponding to the one-dimensional prolate spheroidal wave functions. \end{remark}